Varying Coefficient Model via Adaptive Spline Fitting: Applications

 We note that environmental factors may not have an immediate effect on the number of recorded COVID-19 cases since there is 2-14 days of incubation period before the onset of symptoms and it takes another 2-7 days before a test result is available.
-To study whether there are lagging effects between the predictor and response variables, we fit a varying coefficient model for each time lag $\tau$, i.e., using data $y_i(t_{i,k} + \tau)$ and $x_{i,j}(t_{i,k})\ (j=1,\ldots,7)$, to fit model (\ref{equ:environment}) similarly as in \cite{Fan:1999}.
+To study whether there are lagging effects between the predictor and response variables, we fit a varying coefficient model with predictor-specific knots, for each time lag $\tau$, i.e., using data $y_i(t_{i,k} + \tau)$ and $x_{i,j}(t_{i,k})\ (j=1,\ldots,7)$, to fit model (\ref{equ:environment}) similarly as in \cite{Fan:1999}.
 Figure~\ref{fig:lag} shows the residual root mean squared error for each time lag.
 We find that the root mean squared error is the smallest with 4 days lag.
 Note that $y_i(t)$ represents the logarithm of the weekly average between day $t$ and $t+6$.
 This means the predictors at day $t$ are most predictive for infected numbers between day $t+4$ and $t+10$, which is consistent with the incubation period and test duration.
-Figure~\ref{fig:coefficients} also show the lagged coefficients with $\tau=4$ in dashes, revealing nearly identical shapes with the non-lagged coefficients except the coefficient for $\rm{PM_{2.5}}$, which may indicate a large day-to-day variation of the $\rm{PM_{2.5}}$ measurements.